Awesome content, even better software. Just think what our technology could do for you.

 - Confirm accuracy of employee Social Security numbers

-Employers need to ensure that all employee data is accurate so they can avoid W-2 reprint fees.
-Employers who use a payroll processing company may have an online service where employees can review and correct data.
-If so, encourage your employees to use it as a means to review and edit critical data.
+Employers need to make sure all employee data is accurate to avoid W-2 reprint fees.
+If you use a payroll provider, check to see if they offer an online service where employees can review and correct data.
+If so, encourage your employees to use the service as a means to review and edit critical data.

 - 50 or More Employees – Complete and file Forms 1095-C and 1094-C.